indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 -----
 Training results:

-- BGD allowed for increased learning and calibration of neurons in each layer.
+- BGD allowed for increased learning and calibration of neurons in each layer due to familiarity of batch data .

 Result Conclusion : BiLSTM is better for SA tasks.